submariner-io/submariner-website/src/content/getting-started/architecture/globalnet/_index.en.md

 ### Service global ingress IPs

 Exported `ClusterIP` type services are automatically allocated a global IP from the global CIDR for ingress.
 For headless services, each backing pod is allocated a global IP that is used for both ingress and egress.
-However if a backing pod matches a `GlobalEgressIP` then its allocated IPs are used for egress.
+However, if a backing pod matches a `GlobalEgressIP` then its allocated IPs are used for egress.

 Routing and iptable rules are configured to use the corresponding global IPs for ingress and egress.
 All address translations occur on the active